cogu/autosar/README.md

 workspace.write_documents()
 ```

-### Creating data types
+### Creating elements

 The module `autosar.xml.element` contains all supported elements that you can add to a package.
 Just call the constructor for an object you want to create and then append it to a package.

+Some classes, such as `Computation` has static helper methods starting with `make_`.
+They act like factory-methods for commonly used creation-patterns and returns a constructed object.

 Here's an example where we create both a base type and a simple implementation data type.
-Elements must be added to a package before you can reference it.
+Newly created elements must be added to a package before they can be referenced by other elements.

 ```python
 import autosar.xml